WM-SEMERU/traceXplainer/web-app/README.md

 This diagram can also be found [here](https://github.com/WM-SEMERU/Neural-Unsupervised-Software-Traceability/blob/master/web-app/docs/Component%20Diagram.png).

 *Note: all components are hosted on the Tower1 machine*

+## Linux Services
+Linux services allow us to immediately run programs when the host computer boots up.
+This is used to start the webserver for T-Miner.
+It is important to note that Jenkins is also started this way, but this was completed automatically during the download.

+For more details regarding Linux Services, view `Linux_Services.txt` [here](https://github.com/WM-SEMERU/Neural-Unsupervised-Software-Traceability/blob/dev-branch/web-app/docs/Linux_Services.txt)

 ## Jenkins
 Jenkins notifies the web-application of when a developer commits and pushes changes to the repository.
 This notification is what triggers an update of the database with the newly updated repository, which will in turn, update the content displayed on the web-application.